SUNET/docker-ola/README.md

 ADD check-some-service.sh /usr/lib/nagios/plugins/
 ```

-Note that the container MUST define the name of the service as an environment variable `OLA_NAME`.
-In addition each container MUST supply a yaml file containing service and servicegroup definitions: `/etc/ola.yaml` with the following structure:
+Each container MUST supply a yaml file containing name, service and servicegroup definitions: `/etc/ola.yaml` with the following structure:

 ```
 name: the_awsome_collection_of_services